AdamSobieski/Argumentation/Notes/Argumentation and Computing.md

 ## A Supporting Model

-Here is a supporting model which will work with many argument models.
+Here is a supporting model that could work with many argument models.

 ```cs
 public interface IBinding